INST377-UMD/inst377-group-project-arya852/README.md

 # PIN Info Web Application

-_Project Description:_
+_**Project Description:**_
-The PINInfo Web Application is a user-friendly web application designed to provide quick and efficient access to postal code information in India.
+The PIN Info Web Application is a user-friendly web application designed to provide quick and efficient access to postal code information in India.
 The application aims to address the challenges associated with accurate address validation, especially in a diverse landscape like India.
 It leverages the Postal PIN Code API to fetch postal code details based on either the Postal PIN Code or Post Office Branch Name.

 _Target Browsers:_
 The PINInfo Web Application is designed to be accessible on a wide range of devices and browsers.
 The target browsers include: